CPJKU/beat_this/README.md

 ## Reproducing metrics from the paper

+*This part won't work until the data release.
+We still provide the commands for reference*

 ### Requirements

 In addition to the [inference requirements](#requirements), computing evaluation metrics requires PyTorch Lightning and `mir_eval`, as well as obtaining and setting up the GTZAN dataset. *This part will be completed soon.*